 TMXA will be held harmless and not responsible for any accident brought about by any promoter or clubs individual track or facility.

 The TMXA will constantly strive to improve our operations and awards.
 Any and all suggestions are welcome.

 Be involved.
 Ask questions if you don’t understand.

-All Sx track races will be charging a $7 gate fee to get in track per person
+All Sx track races will be charging a $7 or $10 gate fee to get in track per person

 All Mx track races will be charging a $10 gate fee to get in per person